 But why should you get your new best friend from Forever Loved Pet Sanctuary?

-Some shelters overlook senior pets as they are considered “less adoptable,” or they don’t put as much effort into getting them adopted.
-We only take senior pets, so if you adopt from us, you get a great companion and you help us make room for another animal.
+Some shelters overlook senior pets as they are considered "less adoptable," or they don’t put as much effort into getting them adopted.
+We only take senior dogs, so if you adopt from us, you get a great companion and you help us make room for another animal.

 We have a slew of awesome volunteers who regularly take the dogs out in the yard to play, feed them, and administer their medications when necessary.
 They get to know the dogs and their personalities and can help match an adopter with the right one.